-It’s simple to build your own choice list using the online editor, but if you already have an extensive list of items, you can import it as a CSV file.
+It’s simple to build your own predefined choice list using the online editor, but if you already have an extensive list of items, you can import it as a CSV file.

 Preparing a CSV for Import

-Note: You want to make sure that there are no empty rows in the CSV file being imported.
+Make sure that there are no empty rows in the CSV file being imported.
 This will result in the import failing since the choice list importer attempts to create a choice option for every row in the CSV file.

 Download a sample file to view the required formatting: Choice List Format Sample File